PlainRecalls

 Recall Insight

 This CPSC action (record #18118) was formally reported on March 7, 2018.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 First Aid Research Corp., of Jupiter, Fla. is listed as the recalling firm.
 Federal records list the affected scope as About 500,000.

 The documented reason for this recall is: The packaging is not child resistant as required by the Poison Prevention Packaging Act.
 The pain relieving ointment contains lidocaine, posing a risk of poisoning to young children if they put it on their skin or inges… Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately place the recalled ointment out of the reach of children and contact United Exchange, the product's importer, for instructions on how to receive a full refund from the pl… - consumers holding this product should act on that instruction rather than relying on general guidance.